SyedIhteshamuddin/Elecrical-Circuit-Projects/ATmega328P-Smart-Assistive-Navigator/README.md

 # Project Overview

-This project documents the complete design of a custom two-layer printed circuit board (PCB) for an ATmega328P-based obstacle detection system.
+This project documents the complete design of a custom two-layer printed circuit board (PCB) for an ATmega328P-based assistive navigation hardware platform.

 The primary objective was to gain practical experience with the complete PCB design workflow rather than relying on development boards such as the Arduino Uno.
 The design process included schematic capture, footprint assignment, PCB layout, routing, electrical verification, design rule checking (DRC), and fabrication file generation using KiCad.